Chengalam: History

 The present village of Chengalam was once inhabited by wild animals.
 People from the neighbouring villages of Cherpunkal, Poovarany, Pala, Kanjirappally, Kozhuvanal and Anickadu started occupying the area in the 18th century.

 The area belonged to the then Thiruvarppu Devasm and was known as "Chenkalkulam" as there was a pond hewn out of "Chenkal".
 It is believed that the pond was built to gather water needed for the annual homam, rituals to appease the deities.
 Later the term Chenkalkulam became "Chenkulam" and finally Chengalam.
 This is the story behind the etymology of the local name Chengalam.

 Before 50–60 years the church here St Antony's Church was very much famous.
 The church is in the name of Anthony of Padua.
 The foundation stone of this church has laid in 1913.
 Also the Chengalam market was very famous.
 The place is very calm and quiet.
 The climate is nice with enough rainfall and moderate temperatures.
 This place is also known as Padua of Kerala.

-Institutions

-There are several Institutions like State Bank of India, South Indian Bank, ESAF Small Finance Bank, Chengalam Service Co-operative Bank, Kanjiramattom Service Co-operative Bank, Bharat Sanchar Nigam Limited Telephone Exchange, Malanadu Milk Society, Karshaka Open Market, Society of Saint Vincent de Paul, Kairali Library, Kairali Arts and Sports Club are located at Chengalam.